ihtnc/advent-of-code-js/README.md

 # Advent of Code JS
 See it [live](https://advent-of-code-js.vercel.app/)!

-Repository for the app with solutions to the [Advent of Code](https://adventofcode.com/) challenges.
+Repository for the NextJS app with solutions to the [Advent of Code](https://adventofcode.com/) challenges.

 ## Application
 The app displays the solutions to the various Advent of Code challenges.
 It uses a set of sample inputs to derive the answers to the challenges.
 These inputs are taken from the illustrations on the challenge description itself.

-The application also displays the solution to that challenge in a code snippet format, as well as the various type definitions used in the code.
+The application also displays the solution to that challenge in a code snippet format, as well as the various type definitions used in the code snippet.

-There is also an option to sign in with the Advent of Code session to fetch the actual challenge input associated to that session instead of the sample inputs.
-This is useful for verifying the accuracy of the solution.
+There is also an option to sign in with the Advent of Code session to fetch the actual challenge input associated to your account instead of the sample inputs.
+This is useful for verifying the accuracy of the solution by allowing the comparison between the answer from the app and the actual answer accepted by the Advent of Code website.

 ## Folder structure
 Solutions to the Advent of Code challenges are located in the folder `/app/solutions/` with the following structure: